 The Strategy Subcommittee consists of the Chair, all the Officers, at least one other Trustee, one other council member and, ex-officio, the Executive Officer.

-1. Lead the development, regular review, and reporting of, COPE strategy.
+1. Lead the development, regular review, and reporting of the COPE Strategic Plan.

 2. Prepare and regularly review and update as needed documentation on strategy.